 The Bible was given for the guidance of human beings in all periods of time.
 The prophets spoke to their own day and gave what was important for the direction of God's people in their time.
 Conditions change and new factors enter, while old factors disappear.
 God caused that out of the mass of material revealed to the prophets for their own generation, that part should be preserved in the Bible which would teach what was necessary for the practical guidance of His people in later times.
 Some material was included that had great relevance to the time of the prophet and had little immediate relevance for later periods, because through analogy it could teach important principles.
-Other material was revealed that might become of tremendous importance in relation to changing situations of a later period.
+Other material was revealed that might have had comparatively little relevance for the time of the prophets but might become of tremendous importance in relation to changing situations of a later period.
 Thus one cannot expect at any one time to understand all elements of Biblical teaching.